-As we celebrate Independence Day this weekend, let’s see how much history you have learned from Broadway!
+As we celebrate Independence Day this week, let’s see how much history you have learned from Broadway!

 1776